Showgirls: Cast and crew

+In a 2025 Far Out article, Verhoeven lamented Showgirls' impact on Berkley's career, stating: "It made my life more difficult, but not to the degree it did Elizabeth's.
+Hollywood turned their backs on her."
+Regarding her performance, he stated: "If somebody has to be blamed, it should be me because I thought that it was interesting to portray somebody like that.
+I asked Elizabeth to do all that.
+To be abrupt and to act in that way, but people have been attacking her about for that [sic] ever since.
+I had hoped the end of the movie would explain why she acted that way, when it’s revealed she has convictions linked with drugs.
+But that too turned out to be a big mistake."
+In the same article, writer Jacob Simmons reflected on the backlash by stating, "Berkley's performance might not have been perfect, but attacks on her appearance were completely unwarranted."

 Awards

 The film was the winner of a then-record seven 1995 Golden Raspberry Awards (from a record 13 nominations, a record that still stands) including Worst Picture, Worst Actress (Elizabeth Berkley), Worst Director (Paul Verhoeven), Worst Screenplay (Joe Eszterhas), Worst New Star (Elizabeth Berkley), Worst Screen Couple ("any combination of two people (or two body parts)") and Worst Original Song ("Walk Into the Wind" originally written by David A. Stewart and Terry Hall in 1992, covered in the film by main antagonist Andrew Carver).

-Verhoeven gamely appeared in person at the Razzies ceremony to accept his award for Worst Director; Showgirls would later win an eighth Razzie Award for Worst Picture of the Last Decade in 2000.
-It was soon tied with Battlefield Earth for winning the most Razzies in a single year, a record broken when I Know Who Killed Me won eight trophies in 2008 and then again when Jack and Jill won 10 awards in 2012.
+Verhoeven appeared in person at the Razzies ceremony to accept his award for Worst Director.

+Showgirls would later win an eighth Razzie Award for Worst Picture of the Last Decade in 2000.
+It was soon tied with Battlefield Earth for winning the most Razzies in a single year, a record broken in 2008 when I Know Who Killed Me won eight trophies and again in 2012 when Jack and Jill won 10 awards.

 At the 1995 Stinkers Bad Movie Awards, the film received three nominations: Worst Picture, Worst Actor for MacLachlan, and Worst Actress for Berkley.
 Of the three, its only win was for Worst Picture.

-Due to Showgirls poor reception, Striptease, a 1996 film about nude dancers starring Demi Moore, was distanced from Showgirls in advertisements; Striptease nonetheless won the next year's Razzie Award for Worst Picture.
-Rena Riffel, who played Penny/Hope in Showgirls, was also cast in Striptease, as Tiffany Glass.

-The term "Showgirls-bad" has been adopted by film critics and fans to refer to films considered guilty pleasures, or "so-bad-they're-good".
-To date, Showgirls is the highest-grossing NC-17 production, earning $20,350,754 at the North American box office.

-"I met Paul Verhoeven and he was just so charismatic," remarked Toni Halliday, who contributed to the soundtrack.
-"He wowed me into this horrible film, selling it as some intellectual comment on the sex industry.
-I walked out after 45 minutes.
-The screen went dead every time that woman was on it."